Strawberry season is here and I can’t stay out of the fields! Here are 7 simple ways to make the most of these lovely, fresh-picked fruits.

 Strawberries and Yogurt

-Strawberries’ sweetness with just a tinge of tart match well with the tangy creaminess of homemade yogurt.
+Strawberries’ sweetness with just a tinge of tartness match well with the tangy creaminess of homemade yogurt.
 A cup of cut berries topping a bowl of plain, Greek-style yogurt makes an excellent mid-day dish.

 Strawberry Ice Cream